mokshaproject/moksha/docs/main/tg2/docs/main/DatabaseMigration.rst

 An automated method of applying database schema migrations helps to create a robust and reliable upgrade path for an application as it changes over time.
-TurboGears 2 comes with a tool to 0incrementally test and automatically deploy schema changes as needed.
+TurboGears 2 comes with a tool to incrementally test and automatically deploy schema changes as needed.

 TurboGears 2 relies on the `sqlalchemy-migrate`_ project to